The Foundation for a Meaningful Life

 • Wellness

 Sixth grade Wellness classes meet once per rotation.
-As students prepare for the social dynamics of the Upper School, Wellness classes begin to delve more deeply into topics relevant to adolescence, including peer pressure, time management, sleep, stress management, physical boundaries, responsible online behavior, nutrition, getting oneself out of uncomfortable situations, and bullying.
-They also continue to expand their repertoire of mindfulness techniques.
+As students prepare for the social dynamics of the Upper School, Wellness classes delve more deeply into topics relevant to adolescence, including peer pressure, time management, sleep, stress management, physical boundaries, responsible online behavior, physical health, managing uncomfortable situations, and bullying.
+Students also continue to expand their repertoire of mindfulness techniques.

 48 MAIN STREET